muratk5n/thirdwave/en/README.md

 ---

-She surely believes in that political choice, but what I'm saying is the system will pull people from extremes fitting a certain mold.
+She surely believes in that political choice, what I'm saying is the system will pull people from extremes fitting a certain mold.
 The pro-choice Catholic ends up in Dem leadership, the only Episcopalian who is anti-abortion ends up as Fox News anchor.
 These actors will heatedly argue over stuff that could've easily been handled (in fact was) years ago.
-This situation is created by centrist Democrats.
+Centrist Democrats did that.
 They committed the Original Sin.
 Know Thy Side.

 ---